niiazmorshed/niiazmorshed/README.md

 <h1 align="center">Hi, I'm Niaz Morshed</h1>
-<h3 align="center">I am a passionate Full Stack developer and programming enthusiast, aspiring to make something creative with the skills I have gained so far.
+<h3 align="center">I am a passionate MERN Stack developer and programming enthusiast, aspiring to make something creative with the skills I have gained so far.
 I also love to travel and play games </h3>

 ## :mailbox: Connect With Me
 <p align="center">